stacks-network/docs/concepts/sbtc/auxiliary-features/signer-wallet-rotation.md

 - sBTC Signers have the ability to rotate their private keys.
 - This feature enhances the long-term security of the sBTC system.
-- Key rotation is coordinated among signers and requires on-chain voting.
+- Key rotation is coordinated among signers and requires on-chain voting by the signers.

 ## Process